Arizona Power Plant

 - Proposed above-ground transmission lines designed for 115kv or higher.

 - General Process: Utilities, with proposed power plants or transmission lines subject to Commission/Committee jurisdiction, are required to make an application with the Commission for a Certificate of Environmental Compatibility (CEC).
-The
+The Committee

-the CEC matter in a public proceeding and may accept, reject or modify the Committee’s recommendations.
+in a public proceeding and may accept, reject or modify the Committee’s recommendations.

 - For more details on the Committee’s jurisdiction, powers and duties, please consult the relevant statutes located in Title 40, Arizona Revised Statutes.